Adi Shankaracharya Hero Background

 Having completed the initial phase, the initiative is now preparing for its national expansion phase.

-Over the coming period, Shaankara Jyothi Prakasha will:
+Over the coming period, Shaankara Jyoti Prakasha will:

 The vision is to build a national cultural network inspired by Adi Shankara's journeys — strengthening Ekatmatva across regions, institutions, and communities.